charliewallace/charliewallace.github.io/README.md

 # Day Spiral Clock

-A unique visualization of time using a spiral clock face that shows both the current time and sunrise/sunset information.
+A unique visualization of time using a spiral clock face that shows the full 24 hour day coiled into a 12-hour clock face.
+The spiral is color-coded to show the day and night segments based on your location, thus indicating sunrise and sunset times.

 ## Features